An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Optimal Online Smoother

 \section{Optimal Online Smoother}

-The standard smoothing procedure involves a forward pass using a filtering method followed by a backward pass to obtain the optimal smoother state estimation \cite{law2015data, rauch1965maximum, simonoff2012smoothing, chen2020efficient, sarkka2023bayesian}.
-While this forward-backward algorithm is effective for offline data postprocessing, in many practical situations, new observations become available sequentially.
-Recalculating the smoother's posterior Gaussian statistics from scratch each time is computationally and storage-intensive.
-Therefore, an online version of the optimal nonlinear smoother, requiring only forward-in-time model updates, is highly desirable, as it can update estimated states as new data arrive.
-While particle filters and ensemble methods offer approximate state estimates for general CTNDSs, the CGNS framework provides exact, closed-form analytic solutions for deriving an online smoother.
-The online optimal nonlinear smoother not only efficiently updates the estimates but also facilitates the understanding of the mathematical and numerical properties of the system.
+As aforementioned, the standard smoothing procedure involves a forward pass using a filtering method followed by a backward pass to obtain the optimal smoother state estimation \cite{law2015data, rauch1965maximum, chen2020efficient, sarkka2023bayesian}.
+Recalculating the smoother statistics from scratch whenever new observations become available is computationally and storage-intensive.
+Therefore, an online version of the optimal nonlinear smoother, requiring only forward-in-time updates, is highly desirable, as it can update estimated states sequentially with new data.
+Fortunately, the CGNS framework provides exact, closed-form solutions for deriving an online smoother.
+These facilitate efficiency and the understanding of the mathematical and numerical properties of the CGNS.